stuzzo/acf-collector/README.txt

 The ACF Collector plugin appends your custom fields on pages, posts, taxonomies and all the Wordpress objects supported by the ACF plugin.

-You have to do nothing, just activate the plugin.
+You have to do nothing, just activate the plugin and configure which fields you want to be injected.

 == Installation ==